ror-community/ror-site/content/blog/2023-09-11-hiring-curation-contractor.md

 The project description and application instructions follow below.

-# Contract Support: ROR Curation Coordinator

-## General responsibilities
+## Curation Contractor: General responsibilities
 - Triage new curation requests using Github-based and command-line tools
 - Evaluate accuracy and validate requests by researching information in ROR, on organizational websites, and other sources such as Google Scholar
 - Review bulk requests as assigned by the metadata curation lead